Skip to Content

 setHasNFTToggle ownership flag and trigger UI refresh

-setTokenDataAtomically update tokenId & colors
+setTokenDataAtomically update tokenId & colors and recompute hasNFT

-setErrorSet/clear UI‑friendly error message
+setErrorSet/clear a UI‑friendly error message for higher‑level flows

 setHasUsedTokenGatePersist gate usage across sessions

-setCurrentAddressTrack the connected wallet address
+setCurrentAddressTrack the connected wallet address for the active session

-startAccountSwitchSnapshot current data & enter switch mode
+startAccountSwitchSnapshot current data & enter switch/reset mode

-completeAccountSwitchClear snapshot & exit switch mode
+completeAccountSwitchClear snapshot & explicitly exit switch mode

-resetStateClear all transient data while preserving gate usage + address
+resetStateClear all transient data while preserving gate usage + address for the current session

 Account Switching Flow